 Audit and Accountability

-Bradford City FC commissioned a full Disability Access Audit in 2010 and in July 2016.
+Bradford City AFC commissioned a full Disability Access Audit in 2010 and in July 2016.
 An action plan for any required improvements is in place.

 Entering the Stadium